 Yes.
 One sugar packet or one teaspoon of sugar is equal to one sugar cube.
 Be careful with the spoon you use as the amount of sugar can vary.
 A larger kitchen spoon could have up to 12 grams of sugar or 3 sugar cubes.
 And those sugary syrups added to coffee drinks are full of sugar too!

 Alcohol is not a part of the Count Your Cubes challenge.
-However, sugary drinks are commonly used as a mixer, and alcohol in all forms contains sugar.
+However, sugary drinks are commonly used as a mixer, and some alcohols contain sugar.
 It is important to count the sugar consumed in sugary drinks that are added to alcoholic beverages.
 When consuming alcohol the Heart and Stroke Foundation recommends following Canada's Low-Risk Alcohol Drinking Guidelines.

 Coconut water is the liquid that comes out of the fruit when we open it while it’s still immature.